-Today there are 33 states which allow the use of medical cannabis, and 11 allowing recreational use, as well as the District of Columbia.
-All across the United States, there are hundreds of retail shops where cannabis culture is growing every day.
+As of 2021, there are 35 states which allow the use of medical cannabis, and 14 allow recreational use, as well as the District of Columbia.
+All across the United States, there are hundreds of retail businesses where cannabis culture is growing every day.
 This is no more evident than by the incredible expansion of multi-state operators.

 One thing most successful dispensaries have in common is the optimal use of their retail space, including aesthetics and workflow.